kdrag0n/pyrobud/README.md

 ### Using pip

-Run `pip3 install .` to install the bot along with all of its dependencies.
+Run `python3 -m pip install .` to install the bot along with all of its dependencies.
 After that, you can choose to either invoke it using the `pyrobud` command, or run the bot in-place (which is described later in the Usage section).